Canon G1 X Mark II vs XC10

 It is notable that the XC10 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the XC10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XC10 was succeeded by the Canon XC15.
+Both the G1X Mark II and the XC10 have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the XC10 was followed by the Canon XC15.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon G1 X Mark II or the Canon XC10 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.